Greater Lynchburg Habitat for Humanity assesses families on the three following qualification criteria:

 Willingness to Partner:

 If selected, your family will work toward becoming a partner family with Greater Lynchburg Habitat for Humanity (GLHFH).
-To become a partner family, you must complete 300 hours of volunteer work, or "sweat equity," working on your house and the houses of others.
+To become a partner family, you must complete 200 to 300 hours of volunteer work, or "sweat equity," working on your house and the houses of others.
 These hours must be completed before you can become a homeowner.

 The prospective homeowner (PHO) will sign a letter of intent and relationship agreement with GLHFH.